VisualComputing/nub/README.md

 ## Usage

-Typical usage comprises three steps: scene instantiation, setting an eye and setting some shapes.
+Typical usage comprises scene instantiation and setting some scene objects.
+Setting an [eye](#user-content-eye) is discuss separately.

 ### Scene instantiation